openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 The Rx and Tx channels of the uDMA core can be configured using either the channel configuration CSRs or the SPI_CMD_SETUP_UCA/SPI_CMD_SETUP_UCS commands.
 Both methods have equal priority, and any new update will overwrite the previous configuration.

-The uDMA controller operates with the help of uDMA SPIM controller whose primary job is to: -
+The uDMA QSPI operates with the help of uDMA SPIM controller whose primary job is to: -

 - interact with uDMA Core for L2 memory communications.
-- Configure Tx and Rx modules to perfiorm SPI operation with the external device.
+- Configure Tx and Rx modules of uDMA QSPI to perfiorm SPI operation with the external device.

-When uDMA QSPI recievd

 RX operation
 ^^^^^^^^^^^^